• NewJerseyAlmanac.com: Gateway to New Jersey Information

 • Spanish Tavern (Newark; Spanish/Portuguese food in Ironbound section of Newark, .#1 of 505 Newark restaurants, Certificate of Excellence 2021 TripAdvisor.com)

-• Forno's of Spain Restaurant (Newark; Spanish and Portuguese cuisine, offers over 450 aged and vintage wines, rarest collection of Spanish wines in US, Certificate of Excellence 2021 TripAdvisor.com)
+• Forno's of Spain (Newark; Spanish and Portuguese cuisine, offers over 450 aged and vintage wines, rarest collection of Spanish wines in US, Paella Marinera with lobster, mussels, clams, and scallops all served over sofrito rice Certificate of Excellence TripAdvisor.com)

 • Bodegon (Cliffside Park; 'Best of the Best,' NJ Monthly 7/2022; Spanish restaurant focusing on provincial cuisine of Galicia; one of top 5 North Jersey restaurants 2021, NorthJersey.com)